-Was it under-filled due to an inattentive server?
-Or was it because asked if I wanted ice I said “just a bit please”?
-I guess I’ll never know.
-I rarely drink soft drinks and I’m not a fan of the sugar water so my disappointment wasn’t because I wouldn’t have enough to drink, I had plenty.
-The problem is that restaurant failed to deliver what it advertised.
+I rarely drink soft drinks and I’m not a fan of the sugar water so the source of my disappointment wasn’t because I wouldn’t have enough to drink; I had plenty.
+The problem is that the restaurant failed to deliver what it advertised.
 If we purchase a drink advertised as a 20 oz. drink, we expect a 20oz drink.
-Just as if I order a car advertised with five air-bags, I expect the delivered car to have five airbags and no fewer.
+Just as if I order a car advertised with ten air-bags, I expect the delivered car to have ten airbags and no fewer.

 How about this for an idea to wow customers: Advertise the combo with a 16 oz drink but give each customer the option to upgrade to a 20oz … for free.
 The extra 4oz of soda given away would hardly make a dent in expenses but would positively mark your customers’ experience.
 Maybe even give customers something to talk about, spreading positive word-of-mouth.

 PS: The shawarma was delicious though 🙂

 (Update May 2019: The Villa Madina location referenced in this report is no longer)